How to Use Your Instagram Account to Grow Your Ecommerce Business

 Instagram feed videos display in user feeds as well as on your Instagram account profile page.
 They are best for promoting a product or service.
 H&M’s Pride Month commercial is a good example.

 500 million people use Instagram Stories every day.
 On average, each user spends at least 30 minutes on the Instagram app.
+Stories are a key part of knowing how to use Instagram for eCommerce effectively.

 Stories let eCommerce businesses share photos and videos (their own and user-generated) throughout the day with stickers, doodles, and music.
 Together, these photos form an animated slideshow that stays up for 24 hours.
-Afterwards, you can save it as a highlight on your profile.
+Afterward, you can save it as a highlight on your profile.

 With branded Instagram Stories, retailers can promote sales and discounts and inform customers about topics related to the products they offer.
 It’s also possible to conduct polls.
 While these may be entertaining, they’re also valuable target market research.